-(3) IRP - The International Registration Plan is a multi-state compact for collecting and sharing large truck registration fees.
+(2) IRP - The International Registration Plan is a multi-state compact for collecting and sharing large truck registration fees.
 Under the IRP, the registration fees on trucks involved in multi-state commercial activity are collected by the state in which the company is headquartered and are split between the participating states on the basis of proportionate mileage.
-During FY 2008, heavy duty truck registration fees increased 30 percent (2007 Wisconsin Act 20).

-(4) During FY 2008, first Wisconsin title and transfer of title fees increased from \$28.50 to \$53.
-(2007 Wisconsin Act 20)
+(3) During FY 2010, title lien fees increased from \$4 to \$10.
+(2009 Wisconsin Act 28)